Using a Limited User Password

 Radio Button Options: You select just one of the following three options.

-I would also note that in the 2nd and 3rd radio button options above, the Limited User still can never edit existing Donors, not even the ones they just added.
-Limited Users can also (as mentioned above) never edit or delete donations.
+We would also note that in the 2nd and 3rd radio button options above, the Limited User still can never edit existing Donors, not even the ones they just added.
+Limited Users can also never edit existing donations or delete donations (as mentioned above).
 Thus, if they notice that they have made any errors in their entries, they will have to record those errors and give them to the unlimited user to correct.